stevenjlho/leetcode/solutions/79. Word Search/README.md

 1. Check if the `board` is empty or null, return false immediately as the word cannot be found.
 2. Define a DFS function that takes the current position (`row`, `col`) on the board and the current index in the word we are matching.
-   - If the current index equals the length of the word, we have found the word, return true.
+   - Return true If the current index equals the length of the word, indicating the entire word is matched.
-   - Validate the current position (row, col) to ensure it's within the board and the character matches the current character of the word.
+   - Return false if out-of-bounds or if the current board cell's character doesn't match the current character in `word`.
-   - Store the current character before marking the cell as visited, which ensures that the DFS algorithm can revert the board to its original state after exploring each path, allowing for accurate and independent path explorations.
+   - Store the current character before marking the cell as visited, which ensures that the DFS algorithm can revert the board to its original state after exploring each path
-   - Temporarily mark the current cell as visited by changing its value to avoid revisiting it in the immediate recursive calls.
+   - Temporarily mark the current cell as visited by setting its value to a non-alphabetic character
    - Recursively call DFS for the next character in all four directions.
    - Restore the original character at the board position to allow for future searches.
    - If any of the recursive calls return true, propagate this result upwards, indicating the word exists on the board.